 How to get around in Kos

 I’d really recommend a car since the island is not too big and there’s lots of stuff you can see – but you can get anywhere walking, by bus or bike in Kos.
+I book my rental cars via Rental Cars or billiger mietwagen (German Site, you can cancel up to 24 hrs before).

 The kitesurf spot Psalidi is around a 15 min drive from Kos city.
 We stayed in Psalidi which was super convenient since you could either drive to town in around 5 minutes (or walk around 30 minutes) or drive to the spot in Psalidi in 5 minutes.